olegs/omni-chromhmm/README.md

 # Omni ChromHMM

-Snakemake pipeline comparing default ChromHMM against peak-caller-based binarization (Omnipeak, Homer `findPeaks -style histone`), with both ChromHMM LearnModel and KMeans clustering applied on top of each peak-caller binarization.
+Snakemake pipeline comparing default ChromHMM against peak-caller-based binarization (HOMER, MACS2, Omnipeak), with both ChromHMM LearnModel and KMeans clustering applied on top of each peak-caller binarization.
-All peak callers are run in control-free mode so the pipeline works on ENCODE datasets that lack matched input BAMs.
+All peak callers support both with control and without control settings, so the pipeline works on datasets that lack matched input BAMs.

 ## Pipeline steps